Wednesday, November 19, 2008

 Alternative approaches

 You are also welcome to build a hosted mashup using platforms such as Yahoo!
-Pipes, Microsoft Popfly, Ning, or IBM Mashup Center.
-You will need a Yahoo! account to use Pipes, or a developer account on one of the other services, and you will learn on your own how to use them.
+Pipes or Ning.
+You will need a Yahoo! account to use Pipes, or a developer account on the other services, and you will learn on your own how to use them.

 Submission

-Please send the instructor email as soon as your project is ready to be reviewed.
+Please share your group's storage account with the instructor and send the instructor email as soon as your project is ready to be reviewed.
 The date your message is received counts as the submission date.
-Be sure to include your departmental Linux ID in your email message.

 Project 4